 Roll the Rolls

-On a lightly flour surface, roll each half into a large rectangle.
+On a lightly flour surface, roll into a large rectangle.
 How big or thick you choose to go is up to you.
 I personally like to do larger and thinner rectangles to give me more layers in my roll.
 That also increases the sugar/butter to dough ration.
 Who wouldn’t want that?
-Try for a rectangle around 12 x 14 inches.
+Try for a rectangle around 16×24 inches.

 Add the Cinnamon Filling